The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We should be faithful over our words and oaths.
 Ecclesiastes 5:4-6

 This fruit also describes our ability to commit and keep our word.
-What we commit to do, we should put all that we are behind it to make it come to pass.
+What we commit to do, we should put all that we are behind it to bring it to pass.
 We have to become one with our words.
 Faithfulness leads us to keep our word.

 - We are to deal with people in meekness.
 Titus 3:2